RCL-NUS/NeuroMHE/README.md

 1. Run the **main_code.py** python file in the downloaded **SecVII-B (source code)** folder.
 2. In the prompted terminal interface, you will be asked to select whether to train or evaluate NeuroMHE.
 * Training: type 'train' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select whether to train NeuroMHE or DMHE.
 * Evaluation: type 'evaluate' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select a controller for evaluation.
 There are 5 controllers, as shown below.
+Note again that, like the case in SecVII-A, you can also skip the training process and directly evaluate the performance using the trained network model **trained_nn_model.pt** that is saved in the **trained_data** folder within the downloaded **SecVII-B (source code)** folder.

      ![evaluation_mode](https://user-images.githubusercontent.com/70559054/227720537-e2910ce5-7128-4bed-864b-848c787a7413.png)